 Critical study of selected prose and poetry from the early nineteenth century to the present, with attention to social and intellectual background; included are such authors as Blake, Wordsworth, Coleridge, Byron, Shelley, Keats, Tennyson, Browning, Arnold, Wilde, Joyce, Yeats, Woolf.

 ENG 303 American Literature to 1865

-Major and minor American authors from the beginnings through Poe, Hawthorne, Melville, Emerson, Thoreau.
-Prerequisite: ENG 110
+Major and minor American authors from Columbus through Poe, Hawthorne, Melville, Emerson, Thoreau.

 ENG 304 American Literature 1865-1914